Improved Hardness Results for Min-Max Optimization with Coupled Constraints: Introduction

-Furthermore, our reduction has an interesting consequence about the complexity of \emph{quasi-variational inequality} (QVI), showing that even with linear constraints, monotone QVIs are unlikely to be polynomial-time solvable in general.
+Furthermore, our reduction has an interesting consequence on the complexity of \emph{quasi-variational inequalities} (QVIs).
+These are a generalization of VIs, whereby the VI domain $Q$ is no longer a fixed set but rather a \emph{correspondence}, which depends on the optimization variable.
+In this space, we show that even with linear constraints, monotone QVIs are unlikely to be polynomial-time solvable in general.

 \begin{corollary}[Informal version of \Cref{cor:qvihard}] The problem of computing solutions to QVIs is \PPAD-hard even when the set-valued fixed-point problem encoded by the QVI constraints is linear (and thus solvable in polynomial time) and the operator is monotone. \end{corollary}